 Of course, that got me thinking.
 How amazing would this salad become by adding some south-of-the-border flavors?

 Rhetorical question.
 The answer, of course, is very.
-Why not a Broccoli Salad with a Chipolte Mayo dressing?
+Why not a Broccoli Crunch Salad with a Chipolte Mayo dressing?

 I didn’t want to complicate things too much, as the beauty of broccoli salad lies in its simplicity.
 Pretty impressive really how you can transform the flavor of raw broccoli with just a few ingredients.